 M3: Credit Assessment and Analytical Techniques

-This module will discuss on credit assessment and analytical techniques that has been practised in the market.
-It covers principles of credit and financing, principles of risk and risk management, analysis of applicants/ customers and the regulatory and governance issues that apply in the context of business credit.
+This module discusses on credit assessment and analytical techniques practiced in the market.
+It covers principles of credit and financing, correlation between risk and risk management, credit scores, regulatory and governance issues.

-This module will highlight among others the application of Shariah contracts for Islamic financing products, legal issues and common mistakes in drafting Islamic legal documentation, as well as other related issues in Islamic financing locally and globally.
+This module illustrates the application of Shariah standards for Islamic financing products.
+This module will also discuss on the legal issues andcommon mistakes in drafting Islamic legal documentation, as well as other related issues in Islamic financing.